Respite care

 If the person you care for needs help every day, you may consider residential respite care.
 This involves a short stay in a care home, while you have a break for a few days or longer.

-Residential respite care can be planned in advance or can be arranged in an emergency.
-To organise this type of respite care, the person receiving care needs to have an assessment to check that they are eligible, and to find a place that suits their needs.
+Residential respite care can be planned or arranged in an emergency.
+To organise this type of respite care, the person receiving care needs to have an assessment in advance — to check that they are eligible — and to find a place that suits their needs.

 Transition care

-Transition care is for people who have been in hospital and are ready to go home, but who still need more help than usual.
+Transition care is for people who have been in hospital and are ready to go home.
+But they still need more help than usual.

-Transition care provides short-term care that is focused on particular therapies such as:
+Transition care provides short-term care focused on therapies like:

 - physiotherapy